informatik-mannheim/MSP17-bilderrahmen-webapp/README.md

 ```
 Visit your Project in the Google API Console and click on the OAuth-2.0-Client-ID of your web application.
-Enter the URL of your web server under 'Authorized JavaScript origins' and 'Authorized redirect URIs' and save them.
+Enter the URL of your web server under 'Authorized JavaScript origins'
+and 'Authorized redirect URIs' and save them.
 ```

 ## License
-This project is licensed under the Apache-2.0 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.